Living in the UAE

 Government

-The UAE is governed by heredity rule.
-The Supreme Council of Rulers is the highest authority and is made of the hereditary rulers from the seven emirates.
-The seven members of the Council elect the President from amongst its members.
-The current President is HH Sheikh Khalifa bin Zayed Al Nahayan.
-He took over the role on the passing of his father, the namesake of Zayed University, Sheikh Zayed bin Sultan Al Nahayan.
-Sheikh Zayed, a visionary leader, is regarded as the father of the nation.
+The Supreme Council of Rulers is the highest authority in the United Arab Emirates, composed of the hereditary rulers of its seven emirates.
+These seven members elect the President of the UAE from among themselves.
+The current President is His Highness Sheikh Mohamed bin Zayed Al Nahyan, who also serves as the Ruler of Abu Dhabi.
+Zayed University is named after his father, Sheikh Zayed bin Sultan Al Nahyan, the visionary leader widely recognized as the founding father of the nation.

 Business Hours